Surajkumarjha07/SwiftRide-captain-service/README.md

 nodemon index.js

-🚀 Your User Service is now up and running! 🎉
+🚀 Your Captain Service is now up and running! 🎉